🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 Pi’s answer to accomplishing that is the aforementioned mining mechanism - it appears to be an ASIC-resistant crypto project, which essentially means that the mining processes would primarily take place on users’ mobile devices.

 That being said, as I’ve hinted earlier in this “How to Buy & Sell Pi Coin” tutorial, the project isn’t without its controversial sides.
-Most of the controversies appear to revolve around sustainability - namely, just how sustainable is the business model that Pi employs, especially since it’s mostly referral-based?
+Most of the controversies appear to revolve around sustainability, namely, just how sustainable is the business model that Pi employs, especially since it’s largely referral-based?

-On the one hand, Pi was created by Stanford PhDs, and people who have major credentials working with other high-profile projects in the digital space.
+On one hand, Pi was created by Stanford PhDs and people who have major credentials working with other high-profile projects in the digital space.
 This lends an aura of legitimacy to the entire ordeal.
 Naturally, this means that the founders are doxed, as well.

-On the other hand, though, users claim the app to be less-than-ideal, functionality-wise, which raises some red flags.
-On top of that, with referrals being the main driving force behind user engagement, there’s a sense of urgency lingering around - what will happen with the token when it finally launches?
-And can this massive growth in popularity be sustainable, or is it a bubble waiting to pop at any given point in time?
+On the other hand, though, users have claimed the app to be less-than-ideal, functionality-wise, which raises some red flags.
+On top of that, with referrals being the main driving force behind user engagement, there’s a lingering sense of urgency.
+Now that Pi is tradable in some exchanges, what happens next?
+Can this massive growth in popularity be sustainable, or was it a bubble waiting to pop?

 How to buy & sell Pi coin: enclosed mainnet.